BLoB: Bayesian Low-Rank Adaptation by Backpropagation for Large Language Models: Experiments

 \ours consistently achieves better or comparable performance across all datasets.
 With the number of samples during inference set to $N=10$, the same as MCD, \ours provides the best uncertainty estimation performance, significantly reducing NLL and ECE, and greatly mitigating overconfidence while maintaining comparable or better ACC than MLE.
-Even with half the number of samples, $N=5$, \ours still delivers performance comparable to that of $N=10$ and outperforms other baselines on most datasets.
-Surprisingly, using only the mean of the weight distribution, \ours achieves significantly higher ACC than other baselines on smaller datasets (WG-S, ARC-C, ARC-E) without a substantial loss in uncertainty estimation quality.
-This observation further confirms that jointly learning the mean and covariance during fine-tuning can mutually improve their quality.
+Even with half the number of samples, $N=5$, \ours still delivers performance comparable to that of $N=10$ and outperforms other baselines on most datasets. {By abandoning the modeling of the posterior distribution, prediction using the mean of the weight distribution, i.e., \ours (N=0) sacrifices some degree of calibration in exchange for improved accuracy. \appref{app:tradeoff} presents the trade-off between accuracy and calibration, which is controlled by the standard deviation of the prior Gaussian distribution).}

 Besides Llama2-7B, we also include additional results for RoBERTa-base~\cite{liu2019roberta} on text classification tasks in \appref{app:add-exp-robert}.
 Our method consistently achieved either the best or runner-up performance across nearly all datasets, demonstrating its versatility across different architectures.